lxd-nomad/lxd-nomad/docs/getting_started.rst

 You may want to skip this section if you already have a working installation of LXD on your system.

-For Debian or Ubuntu 16.04 and higher if you prefer to stick with apt:
+LXD is available in the repository for Debian or Ubuntu 16.04 and higher:

 .. code-block:: console

   $ sudo apt-get install lxd

 You can now also install LXD from Snap which works on Ubuntu 14.04 and higher.
-Since the PPA has been deprecated, this is now the easiest way to get the latest version of LXD on Ubuntu.
+Since the LXD PPA has been deprecated, this is now the easiest way to get the latest version of LXD on Ubuntu.

 .. note::